Corso Vittorio/Torino, Italia 1992

 Badly broken, lonesome-and-blue

-You sang it in falsetto voice, you soared up high
+You sang it in falsetto voice and soared up high

 You arrived there with your last note by and by